natsbarnett/natsbarnett/README.md

 ### Hi there 👋
 I am Nats Barnett!
-Pronouns: any 🫡
+- Pronouns: any 🫡
+- Languages: EN / FR / 日本語を勉強中
-I am currently a multimedia student specializing in web development! ⌨️
+- I am currently a multimedia student specializing in web development! ⌨️
+- Part of Simporiem Studios ([Luxiem Dating Sim](https://simporiem-studios.itch.io/light-the-way))

 <!--
 **natsbarnett/natsbarnett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.